Rokas-Augunas-Eng/smart_pension_test/README.md

 ## Improvements
 ---
 * Further tests should be implemented.
 RSpec is relatively new to me and hence less time was available writing tests for the program.
 Improvements could be made around TDD.
 * One Rubocop offence remains outstanding, which relates to the '/log_parser.spec.rb' file having too many lines [27/25] (see below).
-The 25 line limit is not something that is listed in the Ruby style guide.
-Nevertheless, if I had more time, if I had more time I would have addressed the final rubocop offence
+If I had more time, I would have addressed the final rubocop offence.
 ![Lines](images/Lines.PNG "Lines")